 Before you get started, let's briefly go over what Cloud Shell can do.

 Cloud Shell is a personal hosted Virtual Machine which comes pre-loaded with developer tools for Google Cloud products.
 This interactive shell environment comes with a built-in code editor, persistent disk storage, and web preview functionality.
 To use command-line access alone, visit [console.cloud.google.com/cloudshell](https://console.cloud.google.com/cloudshell).

 You can direct your users to Cloud Shell to help them quickly get started with your project; giving them an opportunity to step through a use case and familiarize themselves with your project's functionality.

 - Hello World: The first example you provide should be simple enough for your user to test without much explanation.
 It should be your Hello World equivalent.
-Use this example as a base to keep building on to exemplify concepts through the tutorial.
+Use this example as a base to keep building on to exemplify concepts through the Walkthrough.

-## In-context tutorials
+## In-context Walkthroughs